Overview Of A Room Integrity Test

-Essentially, a room integrity test establishes how effectively gas fire suppression systems works.
+Essentially, a room integrity test establishes how effectively gas fire suppression systems work.
 The test measures whether or not the space can hold an effective concentration of fire-retardent gases so the system can operate.

 Now we’ve covered ‘what is a room integrity test?’, we’ll move on to why you need one.

 Independent regulators ISO (International Organisation for Standardization) and the NFPA (National Fire Protection Association) require that you conduct room integrity testing.
 ISO 14520 and NFPA 2001 are the sections of their recommendations which outline these laws.

 These rules apply to any size or kind of room fitted with gaseous fire suppression systems.
-If you do not carry out these tests regularly, you risk having a building with an ineffective gas suppression systems, which is a fire hazard.
+If you do not carry out these tests regularly, you risk having a building with an ineffective gas suppression system, which is a fire hazard.